 9:30 a.m. – 4:30 p.m.

 WHAT: The National Archives will host its fifth annual Genealogy Fair.
 The fair showcases Federal records located at the National Archives and professional genealogy organizations’ resources for doing research on family history.
 We will announce the winners of the National Archives Awards for Excellence in Genealogy during the fair.
 The fair will provide information and guidance for experienced genealogy professionals and beginners.
-This event is free and open to the public in partnership with the Foundation for the National Archives and Ancestry.com.
+This event is free and open to the public in partnership with the National Archives Foundation and Ancestry.com.

 Session topics include three tracks; Getting Started, Online Records and Databases, and Other Selected Topics.